BlazeInferno64/blazed.js/README.md

 ```

 ## DNS reverse lookup
-`blazed.js` also provides an asynchronous way to resolve reverse DNS ip address of various hostnames.
+`blazed.js` also provides an asynchronous way to perform a reverse DNS query that resolves an IPv4 or IPv6 address to an array of host names.

 You can use the `blazed.reverse_dns()` method to achieve this.
-It returns a promise that resolves with an Array containing the resolved hostname(s) of the respective ip address.
+It returns a promise that resolves with an Array containing the resolved host names of the respective ip address.

-Example demonstrating reverse DNS lookup:
+Example demonstrating reverse DNS lookup query:

 ```js
 const ip = "8.8.8.8"; // Google Public DNS